 High-Risk Factors Determined by the Financial Conduct Authority

 In some high-risk situations covered by the Financial Conduct Authority (FCA), financial institutions need to take measures in their businesses.
 To explain these measures, businesses should evaluate the due diligence needs.
 They should perform this assessment not only in high-risk transactions but also in other transactions.
-In addition, some high-risk transactions should add new additional high-risk factors, collect additional information about customers or partners, and follow up on suspicious transactions when making this situation determinations.
+Besides, some high-risk transactions should add new additional high-risk factors, collect additional information about customers or partners, and follow up on suspicious transactions when making this situation determinations.
 Some high-risk factors identified by the FCA are as follows:

 - If a transaction occurs between the parties in third countries that are considered as high risk by FCA